vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_c2QfVR4H" target="_blank">
 <img src="../ideas/images/motion_sensor.png" alt="pir motion sensor" height="150px" style="margin-left:15px;float:right"/>
 </a>
 The traditional motion sensors work with PIR, which stands for Passive InfraRed.
-This sensor detects objects which sending heat, like humans and animals.
+This sensor detects objects that emit heat, like humans and animals.

-I like the Aqara motion sensor myself a lot.
-It's fast, reliable.
+I like the Aqara motion sensor a lot.
+It's fast and reliable.
 With the stand you can point it in a specific direction, so it doesn't 'see' the whole room.

-If I want to cover a whole room, I use a different type PIR sensor which you can stick in the center of the ceiling and look around in all directions.
+If I want to cover a whole room, I use a different type of PIR sensor which you can stick in the center of the ceiling and it looks in all directions.

 **Best option:**\
 {{imgBasket}}Zigbee motion sensor beam, WITH LIGHT SENSOR - Aqara